Looking for a high-interest savings account in Singapore that actually rewards you for being a responsible adult?

 6. Is the DBS Multiplier Account still worth it?

 Yes — if you can reliably hit multiple DBS categories every month.
-But for those who want flexibility and zero FX fees abroad, getting a YouTrip card is often a smarter, more balanced move.

 Get the Best Rates with YouTrip Today!